OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/module-3/Network-Infrastructure-concepts.md

 A main concern with network security is the ability for an attacker to move from one device to another.

-We a use physical isolation such has air gaps where we have two devices not connected at all to each other.
+We a use physical isolation such as air gaps where we have two devices not connected at all to each other.
 This means the attacker cannot get access to device a if they gain access to device b.

 You may see this with web servers and databases where the web server is in one rack and the database is in another.